 Then, there is the “one percent” part.
-Statista estimates that in 2021, there are approximately 153.7 workers in the United States.
+Statista estimates that in 2021, there are approximately 153.7 million workers in the United States.
 In May, Forbes cited to a study estimating one in four American workers would look for new employment, post-pandemic.

 That means that 38.425 million workers will be looking for jobs in the near future.
 One percent of that number equals 384,250 illegal aliens who, if they were vetted through E-Verify, would be denied a job.